-Mark Koenig is The Asia Foundation’s country representative in Ulaanbaatar, Mongolia as of January 2018.
+Mark Koenig became The Asia Foundation’s country representative in Ulaanbaatar, Mongolia in 2018.
 In this role, he oversees the Foundation’s development programs in Mongolia, focused on strengthening governance, empowering women, addressing environmental challenges, and improving access to information and education.

 The Asia Foundation has played a unique role in the country’s development since 1990 as the first nonprofit organization to be invited into Mongolia.
 Today, Koenig leads a dynamic team in Ulaanbaatar working effectively with government, civil society, and the private sector in Mongolia to strengthen democratic governance and build a foundation for long-term economic prosperity.

 Koenig brings more than a decade of experience in governance issues across Asia.
 Most recently, he served as the deputy director and Urban Governance specialist for The Asia Foundation’s Program Specialists Group working out of the Foundation’s office in Thailand, where he designed urban governance programming in countries including Mongolia, Cambodia, Nepal, and Myanmar.